Men and women who want to join the most elite fighting force in the world have one choice, the United States Marine Corps.

 #4.
 Do Marine Poolees Get Paid?

-Poolees do not get paid while in the delay entry program.
+Poolees do not get paid while in the delayed entry program.

 Recruits get paid the day they get to their designated recruit depot.

-Due to COVID-19, there have been changes to recruit training, such as a mandatory quarantine period before arriving at the depot.
+During COVID-19 lockdowns, there were changes to recruit training, such as a mandatory quarantine period before arriving at the depot.

 Conclusion